 There are a couple of challenges in eating scorpions:

-First, most of them are poisonous, so you have to take extra steps in catching and handling.
+First, most of them are poisonous, so you must be extra cautious when catching and handling them.
 Ideally, they have to be handled using forceps, but in a survival situation, you can use a long stick to catch some.
 Scorpions usually dwell beneath rocks and are active at night.

 Next, they can’t be eaten raw.
-Their tails have to be removed first and then they are thoroughly deep-fried or flame-grilled to neutralize the venom.
+Their tails have to be removed first, and then you need to thoroughly deep-fry or flame-grill them to neutralize the venom.

-Lastly, they’re not as easy to find as other insects since most edible species live in arid regions.
+Lastly, they’re not as easy to find as other edible insects since most of the safe species live in arid regions.
 However, they should come as handy snacks if and when you’re stuck in a desert with nothing to eat.

-Another scary-looking creature (that’s surprisingly edible) is the tarantula.
-Don’t get too put off by it’s gigantic, hairy legs.
-Back in the 70’s, at the height of the Khmer Rouge regime, Cambodians used to catch these critters for survival.
-The tarantulas somehow stuck to the menu, so to speak, and are now considered as local delicacies.
+Another of the most scary-looking yet surprisingly edible insects is the tarantula.
+Don’t get too put off by its gigantic, hairy legs.
+Back in the 70s, at the height of the Khmer Rouge regime, Cambodians used to catch these critters for survival.
+The tarantulas somehow stuck to the menu, so to speak, and are now considered local delicacies.

 Renowned bug chef David George Gordon suggests freezing the spiders first to humanely dispatch them.
-He then removes the abdomen and burns off the spider's hair with a torch.
-They are then dipped in batter, fried like nobody’s business… and voila: gourmet arachnids.
-In a survival situation, you can do with just roasting them over the fire, adding herbs to taste.
-When cooked properly, reports say that these hairy spiders taste just like crabs.
+He then removes the abdomen and burns off the spiders’ hair with a torch.
+They are then dipped in batter, fried like nobody’s business—and voila: gourmet arachnids.
+In a survival situation, you can do with just roasting them over the fire and adding herbs to taste.
+When cooked properly, reports say that these hairy edible insects taste just like crabs.

-Like scorpions, the important part in handling tarantulas is to not get stung.
-Tarantula venom is not fatal, but it can hurt.
+Like scorpions, the important part of handling tarantulas is to avoid getting stung.
+Tarantula venom isn’t fatal, but it can hurt.
 Tarantulas are land-dwelling spiders that are also active at night.
-Once you’ve identified their burrows, you can safely catch them by using a trap.
+Once you’ve identified their burrows, you can safely catch them using a trap.

-There are literally thousands of other edible insects that you can eat out there.
+There are thousands of other edible insects you can eat out there.
 While we can’t possibly list each and everyone, notable runners-up include:

-Of course, some edible insects are endemic to a specific area or are only available at a certain time of year.
-You can check out a longer list of edible insect species here and here for future reference.
-It helps to know what kind of bugs are available in your area so when the going gets tough, you’ll know which bugs to have for dinner.
+Of course, some edible bugs are endemic to a specific area or are only available at a certain time of year.
+You can check out a longer list of insect species for human consumption here for future reference.
+It helps to know what kind of bugs are available in your area so that when the going gets tough, you’ll know which bugs to have for dinner.